-Our primary data source is the DREAM database (the Danish Labour Market Authority's).
-This data set includes event history information since July 1991 for all public transfer incomes received by all the persons having a Danish civil registration number.
-The DREAM database currently includes more than 100 different codes for transfer income registered weekly and covers more than 80% of the Danish population.
-The event history of the DREAM database allows the determination not only of the unemployment spells but also of the exit states.
-To obtain reliable unemployment lengths, we select people starting a new unemployment spell in 1998 (fresh spells), i.e. people who were not unemployed during the twelve months preceding 1998.
+Our primary data source is the DREAM database of the Danish Labour Market Authority.
+This data set includes event history information from July 1991 for all public transfer incomes received by all the persons having a Danish civil registration number (i.e. all Danish citizens and residents).
+The DREAM database currently includes more than 100 different codes for transfer income registered weekly.
+The event history of the DREAM database allows the determination not only of the unemployment spells but also of the exit states (e.g., other benefits).
+To obtain reliable unemployment lengths, we select people starting a new unemployment spell in 1998 (fresh spells), i.e. people not unemployed during the twelve months preceding 1998.
 We follow this group of unemployed for the entire period under investigation, 1998-2003.
-To obtain information about the social background of the unemployed we further merge the DREAM database with various databases from Statistics Denmark.
+To obtain information about the social background of the unemployed, we merge the DREAM database with various databases from Statistics Denmark.